NormandaleWells/CSn/CS1/Preconditions.md

 and carry on as best it can.
-In many cases, the unmet precondition will cause a failure in the algorithm, like a divide by zero or an out-of-range array subscript.
+In many cases, the unmet precondition will cause a failure in the algorithm, such as a divide by zero or an out-of-range array subscript.

 One problem with this approach is that the caller may have no idea why an invalid result was generated,